Next version number after Chamilo 1.9.8: 1.10? 2.0? 10.0? 14.0?

 Let's slowly move everything to that concept, right after releasing the 1.9.8 RC, so we have time to do proper marketing.

-Updated by Julio Montoya almost 5 years ago
+Updated by Julio Montoya about 5 years ago

 I'm agree with the choice, we will follow the semver.org standard.